AugmentedDesignLab/intgen/README.md

 # IntGen

-IntGen is a road intersection generator, the results of which can be realised on Unreal Engine using [SUMO2Unreal](https://github.com/AugmentedDesignLab/Sumo2Unreal) as well as  the [Netgenerate](https://sumo.dlr.de/userdoc/NETGENERATE.html) application from the [SUMO](https://sumo.dlr.de/userdoc/Sumo_at_a_Glance.html) traffic simulator.
+IntGen is a road intersection generator, the results of which can be realised on the [SUMO](https://sumo.dlr.de/userdoc/Sumo_at_a_Glance.html) traffic simulator as well as the Unreal Engine using [SUMO2Unreal](https://github.com/AugmentedDesignLab/Sumo2Unreal).

 ## Workflow

 The workflow to obtain a road intersection as a SUMO road network file and on the Unreal Engine is shown in the figure below. ![workflow](https://github.com/ishaan95/intgen/blob/master/workflow_diagram.png "Workflow")

-The intersection generator is run by running the python script test02.py.py with parameters as shown in the description below -
+We run the intersection generator by running the python script test02.py.py with parameters as shown in the description below -
 ```
 usage: test02.py.py [-h] [-in INCOMING_ROADS] [-spx SPAWN_POINTX]
                     [-spy SPAWN_POINTY] [-l LENGTH] [-o OUTPUT_FILE]